Soviet–Afghan War: Aerial engagements

-On 8 August 1988, Colonel Alexander Rutskoy was leading a group of Sukhoi Su-25 fighter jets to attack a refugee camp in Miramshah, Pakistan.
-His fighter jet was intercepted and shot down by two PAF F-16.
-Colonel Alexander Rustkoy landed in Pakistani territory and was captured.
-He was later exchanged back to the Soviet Union.
-A month later, around twelve Mig-23 crossed into Pakistani airspace with the aim to lure into ambush the Pakistani F-16s.
-Two PAF F-16s flew towards the Soviet fighter jets.
-The Soviet radars failed to detect the low flying F-16s, and the Sidewinder fired by one of the F-16s damaged one of the Mig-23.
-However, the damaged Mig-23 managed to return home.
-Two Mig-23 engaged the two PAF F-16s.
-The Pakistani officials state that both the Mig-23 were shot down.
-However, Soviet records show that no additional aircraft were lost that day.
-The last aerial engagement took place on 3 November 1988, in which one Su-2M4K belonging to DRAAF was shot down by a Pakistani Air Force jet.
+Aerial losses in Pakistan airspace

-During the conflict, Pakistan Air Force F-16 had shot down ten aircraft, belonging to Soviet Union, which had intruded into Pakistani territory.
+During the conflict, Pakistan Air Force F-16s had shot down ten aircraft belonging to Soviet Union, which had intruded into Pakistani territory.
 However, the Soviet record only confirmed five kills (three Su-22s, one Su-25 and one An-26).
 Some sources show that PAF had shot down at least a dozen more aircraft during the war.
 However, those kills were not officially acknowledged because they took place in Afghanistan's airspace and acknowledging those kills would mean that Afghan airspace was violated by PAF.
-In all, Pakistan Air Force F-16s had downed several MiG-23s, Su-22s, an Su-25, and an An-24 while losing only one F-16.
+In all, Pakistan Air Force F-16s had downed several MiG-23s, Su-22s, a Su-25, and an An-24 while losing only one F-16.